RasaHQ/rasa/docs/quickstart.rst

 --------------

 There are two ways you can use your model, directly from python, or by starting a http server.
-Details of running the Rasa NLU HTTP server are in :ref:`config`.
+Details of running the Rasa NLU HTTP server are in :ref:`section_configuration`.

 To use your new model in python, create an ``Interpreter`` object and pass a message to its ``parse()`` method: